 Adult - $ 3.90

 Family/Group - $ 9.80

-Groups can reserve the Discovery Tour, or customize the national historic site experience with one of our themed experiential programs designed to enrich any visit to Banff National Park.
+Groups (more than seven) can reserve the Discovery Tour, or customize the national historic site experience with one of our themed experiential programs designed to enrich any visit to Banff National Park.
 To reserve group tours email email@example.com